-The speech-language pathologist gives a verbal model of the target and then says another phrase before expecting the child to repeat the target.
+The speech-language pathologist gives a verbal model of the target and then says another phrase or pauses before expecting the child to repeat the target.
 For example, the speech-language pathologist says "ball, what do you want?"
 The child then says "ball."

 The slight delay in repeating helps to move the child from copying to saying the target sound with more independence.